kgryte/resolve-app-path/README.md

 	                        └── index.js
 	```

-	the application root is `/foo/bar/app/root`, assuming that the application root contains a `package.json`.
+	the application root is `/foo/bar/app/root`.

 *	When none of the above methods resolve a root directory, the module uses `require.main.filename` as a fallback.
 For example, given the following directory structure,